 “Our council and rescue partners have been very supportive of the initiative, with the majority of councils re-booking multiple events on our schedule,” says Sarah.

-More than sixty events have been staged, in partnership with Maneki Neko Cat Rescue and Second Chance Cat Rescue and fifteen councils, with areas ranging from Sunbury, St Albans to Echuca.
+More than sixty events have been staged in partnership with 15 Councils and two rescue groups, with areas ranging from Sunbury, Werribee to Cranbourne.

 There was even a ‘Desexathon’ with Maneki Neko Cat Rescue, where 174 cats and kittens were desexed across a 10-day event last year.

 Importantly, 90% of cats received an identification microchip through MADI, while 10% were already microchipped.

 Lost Dogs’ Home Cattery Coordinator Amanda Smith says, sadly, too many cats come into the shelter without a form of identification.

 “Without a permanent form of identification, shelters are limited in helping to find the owners of lost cats,” Amanda says.